 The thing is, if you have experienced this kind of relationship with someone, you know how tricky it is to get caught up in the cycle.
 The destructive person is mean.
 The offended party says so.
 The destructive person is meaner.
 The offended party shuts down.
 The offense is filed away, unresolved.
 The destructive person is nice.
 The offended party warms up and hopes.
 The destructive person is mean.

 And around and around and around we go.
 Where we stop—nobody knows.

 Until the offended person decides enough is enough.

 I know I’m repeating myself in different ways, but this is how we get better.
 This is how the pieces start to fall into place.
-We have to see it and hear it and read it over and over and over again, because the deep ruts in our brains keep sliding us back into former ways of thinking.
-It’s really like we need to be deprogrammed from years of brainwashing.
-That’s what I’m trying to do here for you.
-For me.
+We have to see it and hear it and read it over and over and over again because the deep ruts in our brains keep sliding us back into former ways of thinking.
+We really do need to be deprogrammed from years of brainwashing.

 We do what Jesus was sent to do:

 The Spirit of the Lord GOD is on Me, because the LORD has anointed Me to bring good news to the poor.
 He has sent Me to heal the brokenhearted, to proclaim liberty to the captives and freedom to the prisoners;

 Some suffering is inevitable, and yes, God uses it to shape us and mature us.
 We are told to rejoice in these outcomes (Romans 5:3-5).
 However, other kinds of suffering CAN and MUST be ended.

 I believe domestic abuse in all of its forms falls under this category, and to the degree Christians rise to the task of exposing evil and turning it out of homes and churches, our homes and families will be healthy, and our world witness will be effective.